ChrisWhealy/wasm_sha3/README.md

 To compile for production, such function calls can be removed from the source code by first running `./utils/strip-debug.mjs`.

-This then produces a "production" version of the WAT source code (`./src/sha256.prod.wat`) from which these delimiters and all the coding between them has been removed.
+This then produces a "production" version of the WAT source code (`./src/sha256.prod.wat`) from which these delimiters and all the coding between them have been removed.

 # Behind the Scenes